AsTunO/Movie-Catalog/README.md

 Link: https://astuno-moviecatalog.netlify.app/

-Just wait for 5 minutes(the API will load)!
+Just wait for 5 minutes(the API will load)